Our Mission is Safety:

 Impaired driving is a serious issue in Texas, and it affects many more than only those involved in drunk driving crashes.
-The misuse or abuse of alcohol greatly increases the chance of injuries in the workplace and beyond, and American businesses bear much of the costs in higher insurance premiums for employer-based health insurance tied to alcohol problems.
+The misuse or abuse of alcohol or other substances greatly increases the chance of injuries in the workplace and beyond.

 What's the Problem

 Drunk driving is obviously dangerous, but it also can be extremely costly to your business.
 Alcohol use is a factor in 39 percent of all work-related crashes.
 Happy hours and other celebrations among colleagues often can result in sad endings, such as serious injury or death.

 In Texas, drivers are legally intoxicated and can be arrested and charged with a DWI with a .08 blood alcohol concentration; however, driving ability can be impaired below the legal alcohol limit.

 A person’s ability to safely operate a motor vehicle also is compromised by illegal drugs, prescription drugs and even over-the-counter medications.
 Even if there is no .08 BAC reading, an arrest can be made on the observations of the officer using roadside sobriety checks.

 Remind employees that not only is it against the law to drive under the influence of alcohol or other drugs, but sober driving also prevents injuries and deaths.